Updated July 25, 2023

 This can vary depending on the complexity of your site, but it’s a good starting point for a meaningful discussion.

 If you’re still not sure if it’s worth making your site accessible, ask yourself this: What is the cost of not making my site accessible?
-Check out our Accessibility services page to read more about the business case for accessibility.
+And then check out our Accessibility services page to read more about the business case for accessibility.

-Ready to start a meaningful discussion with the Geeks about web accessibility?
-Let’s do it!
-Give the Geeks a call anytime to get things started.
+Ready to start a meaningful discussion about web accessibility?